Communication Sciences and Disorders

 - Auditory processing disorders – the inability to understand spoken language in the absence of a hearing problem.

-- Accent modification for individuals without communication disorders.
+- Accent modification and transgender voice modification for individuals without communication

 (Source: www.asha.org)